Group Therapy

 Are you looking to meet others who stutter, to feel a sense of belonging, and to work on your individual goals as you do therapy together?
 Weekly group therapy may be just your fit and it’s a lot of fun!
 Meet me on Zoom or in person for a consultation and let’s find out!
 Group therapy has six to eight clients that meet at the same time each week and it is very different from a support group.

-• Use of the Flourish workbook
+• Use of the Hope for Stuttering workbook.

-• Various paired practices in break out rooms
+• Various paired practices in break out rooms.

-• Social skills, starting and maintaining conversations
+• Social skills including starting and maintaining conversations.

-• Meditation, HeartMath techniques, & regulation tools
+• Meditation, HeartMath techniques, & nervous system regulation tools.

-• Checking in on daily assignments/goals
+• Accountability with checking in on daily assignments/goals.

 Group Therapy Header